Sumidatasumidata.io

 02Tracking a conversion

-A conversion is any event with an orderId and totalAmount.
+A conversion is any event that carries orderId and totalAmount as top-level fields on the ingest API request.
 Everything else is optional — but the richer the payload, the deeper the reports.

 orderId: 'ord_01HW…',